cycle/docs/intro/quick-start.md

 $classLocator = new \Spiral\Tokenizer\ClassLocator($finder);
 ```

-We can immediatelly check if our class visible (ClassLocator will perform static indexation of your code behind the hood):
+We can immediately check if our class visible (ClassLocator will perform static indexation of your code behind the hood):

 ```php
 print_r($classLocator->getClasses());